PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch08/log.md

 But training mode was different: we've tried to maximize the profit at some current position.
 So, maybe I need to take into account all signals and count ratio of successful.

+Stopped all systems.
+Convergence on Yandex have achieved!

 Next runs:
-1. Train on full 2016 data
+1. Train on full 2016 data (without validation)

+Next actions:
+1. Improve the testing tool to take into account all orders
+2. Implement validation on some held-out prices pool (2017)